peaksandpies/universal-analytics/README.md

 ## Event tracking

-Tracking events with `universal-analytics` works like pageview tracking, only you have to provide different arguments:
+Tracking events with `cross-ga` works like pageview tracking, only you have to provide different arguments:

 ```javascript
 visitor.event("Event Category", "Event Action").send()